 A description of the main target species and other retained species is given below.
-Please note that a list of Endangered, Threatened and Protected species is provided in the MDPI Protocol for Continuous Port Based Surveys and a description of bait species is provided in SOP VII for bait data.
-The anatomy of fish, with all fins labeled, is shown in Figure 9.
+A list of Endangered, Threatened and Protected species is provided in Appendix III and a description of bait species is provided in SOP VII for bait data.
+The anatomy of fish, with all fins labeled, is shown in Figure 10.

-Figure 9.
+Figure 10.
 General fish anatomy for identifying specific fins.